Sunday, July 16, 2017

 My deepest hopes for recovery go out to her and her family and loved ones.

-Also unfortunately, it appears that the local health authorities continue to believe it there duty to minimize, allay concerns, and generally downplay the very real and current threat of hantavirus.
+Also unfortunately, it appears that the local health authorities continue to believe it their duty to minimize, allay concerns, and generally downplay the very real and current threat of hantavirus.

 I spoke with Jeff Duchin, the King County Health Commissioner a week or so ago about this elevated threat.
 I described, in detail, the increase in deer mouse population that was being seen in the area.